-For many years, the use of cannabis has been discredited by a part of society, and those who produce, consume or formulate it face labels such as "sick" or "delinquent".
-As a result, people who benefit from its use, whether recreational or medicinal, have had to carry the social stigma that it represents.
-Disapproval, discrimination, marginalization, shame and guilt have been the main consequences.
+For many years, the use of hemp has been stigmatized and its potential healing properties discredited, subsequently marginalizing and stereotyping those who produce, consume, or formulate it.
+As a result, people who could benefit from its use, whether recreationally or medicinally, have also had to carry the social stigma that it represents.
+Disapproval, discrimination, shame, and guilt have all been consequences.

 This stigma around hemp has resulted in two main issues.
 The first being the lack of support for quality scientific research to better understand the potential benefits of developing and using pharmaceuticals containing cannabinoids.
 Existing research suggests, but cannot yet confirm, that certain cannabinoids derived from hemp may have vast potential in treating, managing and improving the quality of life of patients diagnosed with Alzheimer's, HIV/AIDS, cancer, chronic pain, multiple sclerosis, and even benefit the wellbeing of patient's caregivers.

 The second is the limitation that these patients and their caregivers have in accessing such therapeutic alternatives.
 Although countries such as Canada and the United States (in certain states such as Puerto Rico) give licenses so that certain patients can have access to this type of treatment, they are limited and it is often difficult to convince doctors to approve them.